JohBag/WST-Discord-Bot/readme.md

 ### Install Prerequisites

+    npm install

+or

     npm install discord.js
     npm install openai
     npm install microsoft-cognitiveservices-speech-sdk

 ### Deploy Commands

-The commands may been to be redeployed if changes are made to the code or the guildID.
+The commands may need to be redeployed if changes are made to the code or the guildID.
 This can be done by running deploy-commands.js once.

     node deploy-commands.js